The Complete Guide to Luxury Holidays in the Lomaiviti Islands

 Lomaiviti Resort Transfers

 The high-end resorts on Toberua and Wakaya islands offer personal 24-hour transfers between Viti Levu and their resorts.
 Toberua Island Resort offers transfers by road and boat between Suva city or Nausori Airport, while Wakaya Club & Spa arrange transfers from Nadi International Airport via road and boat.
-Private helicopter charter flights to these resorts are also available with Pacific Island Air.
+Private helicopter charter flights to these resorts are also available, of which more details can be found in our Lomaiviti Islands Transport Guide.

 Flying to the Lomaiviti Islands

-Flights depart from Nausori Airport in Suva, which has connecting flights from Nadi International Airport.
+Flights to the Lomaiviti Islands depart from Nausori Airport in Suva, which has connecting flights from Nadi International Airport.
 Find alternative ways to get to Suva from Nadi in 6 Ways to Get to Suva.

 Cruises to the Lomaiviti Islands

-The Lomaiviti Islands of Ovalau and Makogai are on the itinerary of an island-hopping cruise with Captain Cook Cruises.
-The all-inclusive 7-Night Colonial Fiji Discovery Cruise departs from Port Denarau on Viti Levu (near Nadi International Airport) and also includes the destinations in Vanua Levu and Taveuni.
+The Lomaiviti Islands of Ovalau and Makogai are on the itinerary of an island-hopping cruise departing from Port Denarau on Viti Levu (near Nadi International Airport).
+Find out more in the Lomaiviti Islands Transport Guide or How to Book Cruises Around the Fiji Islands.

 Luxury Services at the Lomaiviti Resorts